cossacklabs/product-docs/acra/security-controls/encryption/_index.md

   to decrypt data because of the same reason as with client ID, no proper keys.
   Alternatively, zone ID can be stored in database as a separate column.
 * When [masking](/acra/security-controls/masking/) is enabled,
-  part of data won't be encrypted (depending on configuration) and the response will be different depending on whether the client has proper keys as well.
+  part of the data won't be encrypted (depending on configuration), and the response will be different depending on whether the client has proper keys as well.
 * When [tokenization](/acra/security-controls/tokenization/) is enabled,
-  returned values will be anonymized, they will be different from the actual plaintext.
+  returned values will be anonymized, they will be different from the actual plaintext (but with the same format).

 You don't have to run a single AcraServer instance and give it all the keys.
 Many instances can be launched, each responsible for different tables and/or clients and/or zones.